apache/doris/docs/en/administrator-guide/config/fe_config.md

 Only for Master FE: true

 The version count threshold used to judge whether replica compaction is too slow

+### valid_version_count_delta_ratio_between_replicas

+Default: 0.5

+Dynamically configured: true

+Only for Master FE: true

+The valid ratio threshold of the difference between the version count of the slowest replica and the fastest replica.
+If repair_slow_replica is set to true, it is used to determine whether to repair the slowest replica

 ### min_bytes_indicate_replica_too_large